Islamic humanitarian giving

 Photo: IFRC/Rita Nyaga

-By donating your Zakat or Sadaqah to the IFRC, you can have full confidence that your precious donation reaches those in need.
+By donating your Zakat to the IFRC, you can have full confidence that your precious donation reaches peoplein need.
 As a trusted international humanitarian organization with a 100-year-plus track record, IFRC operates under high standards of transparency, monitoring and reporting to donors.

-The IFRC always works to reach the most disadvantaged, hardest-to-reach people and communities with interventions specifically targeted toward addressing their needs and enabling their own path toward recovery.
+The IFRC always works to reach the most disadvantaged, hardest-to-reach people and communities with humanitarian support that is designed to meet their needs and enable their own path toward recovery and resilience.

 Certified and accountable